What are carbohydrates?

 If your child has a medical condition like diabetes, it’s important to talk with your GP, dietitian or specialist before making any changes to your child’s eating.

-There’s no link between eating sugar and developing diabetes.
-But eating too much added sugar can contribute to weight gain, and being overweight increases the risk of developing type-2 diabetes.
+Eating too much added sugar can contribute to weight gain, and being overweight increases the risk of developing type-2 diabetes.